SMC-AAU-CPH/smc-cph.github.io/_posts/2021-11-26-jarlefst-portal-feedback.md

 <br>

-__MCT_Portal__ virtual communication persists in 2021 through lectures and seminars, group collaborations, and scattered non-academic pursuits.
-Well documented throughout this blog - the MCT_Portal is the audio/video link connecting students in Trondheim (NTNU) and Oslo (UiO) and part-takers from around the globe joining classes and workshops via ZOOM.
+__SMC_Portal__ virtual communication persists in 2021 through lectures and seminars, group collaborations, and scattered non-academic pursuits.
+Well documented throughout this blog - the SMC_Portal is the audio/video link connecting students in Trondheim (NTNU) and Oslo (UiO) and part-takers from around the globe joining classes and workshops via ZOOM.